 - SET FLOW TERMINATION PARAMETERS: The meter should have the good sense in situations where lack of resources may cause data loss to purge flow records from its tables.
-Such records may include: - Flows that have already been reported to at least one meter reader, and show no activity since the last report, - Oldest flows, or - Flows with the smallest number of unreported packets. - SET INACTIVITY TIMEOUT: This is a time in seconds since the last packet was seen for a flow.
-Flow records may be reclaimed if they have been idle for at least this amount of time, and have been collected in accordance with the current collection criteria. - 6.2 Between Manager and Meter Reader: Control Functions
+Such records may include: - Flows that have already been reported to all registered meter readers, and show no activity since the last report, - Oldest flows, or - Flows with the smallest number of observed packets. - SET INACTIVITY TIMEOUT: This is a time in seconds since the last packet was seen for a flow.
+Flow records may be reclaimed if they have been idle for at least this amount of time, and have been collected in accordance with the current collection criteria.